 - Repricing packages for accounts with free conversion feature — these are designed for customers whose DBS home loan accounts are eligible for free conversion during the lock-in period

-Another dilemma: To fix or to float?
+- To fix or to float?

-Ultimately, how much could you save?
+Ultimately, how much can you save?

-Check your detailed mortgage payable with DBS/POSB’s repayment schedule calculator, to ascertain whether it makes sense for you to refinance or reprice.
+Check your detailed mortgage payable with DBS/POSB’s repayment schedule calculator, to ascertain whether it makes sense for you to refinance or reprice

 Exiting your lock-in period soon?
 Find out how much you can save if you refinance or reprice with DBS/POSB.